Updated Jan. 18, 2018

-“We are faced with an unprecedented amount of information to remember and objects to keep track of,” writes Daniel J. Levitin in his new book, The Organized Mind: Thinking Straight in the Age of Information Overload.
+“We are faced with an unprecedented amount of information to remember and objects to keep track of,” writes Daniel J. Levitin in his 2014 book, The Organized Mind: Thinking Straight in the Age of Information Overload.
 Yet, “in this age of iPods and thumb drives, when your smartphone can record video, browse 200 million websites, and tell you how many calories are in that cranberry scone, most of us are still trying to keep track of things using the systems that were put in place in a pre-computerized era.”

 Our compulsion to be organized runs deep.
 It’s a combination of ancient imperatives—Can I eat this mushroom?
 Where was that watering hole?
 Is this the cave with the bear?—and desirable modern outcomes, including educational attainment, workplace success, robust health and longevity.
 But evolution hasn’t kept pace with the information revolution.
 And Levitin, a musician, record producer and McGill University neuroscientist, is sounding the alarm about the consequences of spreading ourselves and our attention too thinly.
-“It brings on a real phenomenon called decision fatigue,” he told Maclean’s in a recent interview.
+“It brings on a real phenomenon called decision fatigue,” he told Maclean’s.
 “Every decision you make requires resources.
 Neurons are living cells with metabolisms.
 When they work, they need to replenish themselves with glucose, and that’s not in unlimited supply in the brain.
 So, whether you make a tiny decision or a big one, you’re using up those resources.
 The amount of choice we have in a place like a grocery store can be overwhelming.
 And, later in the day, when you have to make some important decision at work, or about your pension, you’ve depleted those neural resources selecting a gluten-free cereal.”

 Focusing on what really matters is difficult at the best of times.
 But as our daily lives have become busier, we have paradoxically incorporated all sorts of new distractions, from email to texts to social media, into our routines.
 Multitasking is addictive, Levitin concedes.
 “We’re a productive species and we have an evolutionary history that finds pleasure in accomplishing things.
 So, every text message you send, every email you reply to, every Facebook update you post, makes you feel like you’ve crossed a task off your mental list.”
 In turn, that triggers the brain’s reward system, which releases dopamine and other neural chemicals that induce feelings of contentment and happiness.
 “You get this pleasure-reward loop going,” he says.
 “It’s the same chemicals that are responsible for people becoming addicted to cocaine and heroin.”